theobald-software/kb.theobald-software.github.io/content/_yunio/conversion-in-power-automate.md

 weight: 10
 ---

+{: .box-warning}
+**Warning: Deprecated articles** <br>
+You are using the old version of the knowledge base for yunIO.<br>
+Make sure to use the samples within the new [HelpCenter for yunIO](https://helpcenter.theobald-software.com/yunio/knowledge-base).

 This article offers conversion tips and code templates for working with yunIO in Power Automate.

 ### Leading Zeros